 - and much more

-Giving your employees a Safety Orientation before they start work is an important first step in keeping your employees safe, and your workplace accident and injury free.
+Giving your employees a Safety Orientation before they start work is an important first step in keeping them safe and your workplace accident and injury free.
 Used in addition to your own company safety program, this Safety Orientation Video will help train your employees and give them the overview they need to get started on the job.
-Available as an English or Spanish speaking DVD or USB Stick.
+Available as an English or Spanish-speaking DVD or USB Stick.